14 Health Foods that aren’t Healthy

 11. Fibre-Rich Granola Bars

 But, fibre is good for us right?
 Well, yes but if you are getting all sorts of added sugars, oils and preservatives with that fibre it’s missing the mark.
 Essentially, it’s like added lettuce to your Double Bacon Quarter Pounder and telling yourself you’ve made it healthy.
-If you are looking for fibre you are better off getting it from real foods like leafy greens, vegetables, oats, or legumes, not fibre-fortified foods.
+If you are looking for fibre you are better off getting it from real foods like leafy greens, vegetables, oats, or legumes, not fiber-fortified foods.
+Although they are often presented as a healthy snack idea, these items are one of the worst health foods that aren’t healthy.

 Healthier Alternative: Opt for actual nuts and seeds, or make your own No-Bake Granola Bar for a truly fibre rich snack.